Northwest Arkansas regional planners believe technology can make driving easier, safer in region

 Systems management planning will be focused on the roads connecting cities in the region rather than on the internal network in the cities themselves, according to the plans.

-One option would be coordinating with cities in the region and the Arkansas Department of Transportation to establish a regional transportation management center that would manage traffic using real-time traffic data from cameras, speed sensors and other equipment to mitigate congestion from a central location.
+One option would be coordinating with cities in the region and the Arkansas Department of Transportation to establish a regional transportation management center that would manage traffic using real-time traffic data from cameras, speed sensors and other equipment.

 Currently, each of the cities is responsible for maintaining and operating the traffic signals within its jurisdiction.
-The methods for signal operation and the level of technology used vary widely within the region.
+The methods for signal operation and the level of technology used vary widely.

 Traffic signals in the region generally have equipment for vehicle detection, video capture, signal controllers and communications.
 All of the bigger cities have the capability to monitor video feeds and signal operations remotely from city offices, according to the draft plans.
-Several of the cities have centers for monitoring their signal system and taking corrective actions when necessary.
+Several cities have centers for monitoring their signal systems and taking corrective actions when necessary.

 Most of the larger cities have the capability for signal preemption for emergency vehicles.
 Some have systems that could provide preemption for transit vehicles, but none is using that capability now.

-Given the right technology, lanes could be reversed to switch the direction of traffic flow during certain times and conditions in order to use existing infrastructure more efficiently.
+Given the right technology, lanes could be reversed to switch the direction of traffic flow during certain times and conditions to use existing infrastructure more efficiently.

 Ramp meters, controllable traffic lights that regulate the flow of traffic entering freeways based on current traffic conditions, could be used to slow the flow of vehicles from on-ramps onto a highway during peak periods of congestion.